-Policy HIM02 Interesting Building (Non-designated Heritage Assets)
+Policy HIM02 Interesting Buildings (Non-designated Heritage Assets of Local Interest)

 A list of Interesting Buildings in Histon and Impington shall be maintained.
-The list will be subject to annual review.
+The list will be subject to annual review following the process set down in Paragraph 5.20 when buildings may be added or removed.